solana-foundation/developer-content/content/courses/token-extensions/token-extensions-metadata.md

 ```

 Now let's construct the `TokenMetadata` object interfaced from
 `@solana/spl-token-metadata`, and pass it all of our inputs.
+Note: We have to do

-Note we have to do some conversion of our `tokenAdditionalMetadata`:
+some conversion of our `tokenAdditionalMetadata` to match.

 ```typescript
 // 1.
 Create the metadata object